St-vn/roblox-scripting/README.md

 ```lua
 print(workspace["Baseplate"].Size) -- some Vector3 value
 ```
-Whatever is between those square brackets would be what you'll be indexing with e.g. a reference to a variable.
+The `field` is what you're indexing with, thus
 ```lua
 local name = "Baseplate"

 print(workspace[name].Transparency) -- 0
 ```
+`name` is a field as well as Transparency.

 ### 3.0 Numeric loop(for loop)